 - Find a reputable real estate agent - The right real estate agent can make all the difference when looking to buy your first home in a low inventory market.
 Find an agent that will look out for your best interests and give you their full attention.
 Ask friends and family for recommendations, check online reviews, and talk to two or more agents before you make a decision.

+Here's a calculator to help you determine whether buying a home is a better deal than renting.
 If you would like more information on how to buy a home, give the experts at NASB a call at 855-465-0753 or click here.